+Professional and Actions/Remediation

-Professional and Ethical Behavior Safe Practice Communication Clinical Skills Comments Actions/Remediation (if needed) Skills and Sample Behaviors Takes responsibility for own actions completes scheduled assignments in a timely manner Demonstrates initiative Demonstrates integrity in all interactions Values dignity of patients as individuals Establishes a safe working environment (e.g. removes obstacles in patients' way) Demonstrates awareness of contraindications and Precautions for each patient Recognizes physiological and psychological changes in patients Uses acceptable techniques for safe handling of patients (e.g. body mechanics, guarding) Verbal and nonverbal communication is appropriate for the situation Initiates communication in difficult situations Interprets and responds to nonverbal communication of others Communicates in ways patients can understand accepts feedback without defensiveness Presents a cogent and concise arguments for clinical decisions Demonstrates an ability to make clinical decisions in ambiguous situations Obtains a complete patient history Performs appropriate systems review Selects and conducts tests and measures consistent with patient's history and chief complaint Makes correct clinical judgments Synthesizes examination data and establishes correct diagnosis Establishes a safe and effective plan of care Performs interventions effectively, efficiently, fluidly and in a technically competent manner Student 1 Student 2
+Ethical Behavior Safe Practice Communication Clinical Skills Comments (if needed)

+Skills and Sample Behaviors Takes responsibility for own actions completes scheduled assignments in a timely manner Demonstrates initiative Demonstrates integrity in all interactions Values dignity of patients as individuals Establishes a safe working environment (e.g. removes obstacles in patients' way) Demonstrates awareness of contraindications and Precautions for each patient Recognizes physiological and psychological changes in patients Uses acceptable techniques for safe handling of patients (e.g. body mechanics, guarding) Verbal and nonverbal communication is appropriate for the situation Initiates communication in difficult situations Interprets and responds to nonverbal communication of others Communicates in ways patients can understand accepts feedback without defensiveness Presents a cogent and concise arguments for clinical decisions Demonstrates an ability to make clinical decisions in ambiguous situations Obtains a complete patient history Performs appropriate systems review Selects and conducts tests and measures consistent with patient's history and chief complaint Makes correct clinical judgments Synthesizes examination data and establishes correct diagnosis Establishes a safe and effective plan of care Performs interventions effectively, efficiently, fluidly and in a technically competent manner
-Special Request Form

-Refer to email from Jon regarding what constitutes a Special Request

-- Required Student Name Fits Criteria for Special Request because...

-- Mark only one oval.
+Student 1

+Student 2
-- We have relationship with site but student not usually sent to this specific location

-- We do not have a relationship with the site Name of Clinical Site Clinical Site Address Clinical Site Phone Number Clinical Site Email (if specific contact known) Clinical Site Discipline Mark only one oval.
+New Clinical Site Request Start of Block: Default Question Block Q1 Student Name Q2 This Site fits the criteria for New Site Request because... • We have relationship with site but student not usually sent to this specific location (1) • We do not have a relationship with the site (2) Q3 Name of Clinical Site Q4 Address of Clinical Site Q5 Phone Number of Clinical Site Q6 Email of Clinical Site (if specific contact known)

-- Acute Care

-- Outpatient/Orthopedic

-- Neuro/Rehab

-- Other: Which Affiliation?
-Mark only one oval.

-- January, 2017 (Class of 2018)

-- July, 2017 (Class of 2019)

-- October, 2017 (Class of 2019)

-- Any of my remaining affiliations

-- Other:

-Reason for Request

-Examples: Have housing near site, know someone at site, site with great reputation, etc.

-What previous contact (in person or otherwise) have you had with this site?
+Q7 Clinical Site Discipline O Inpatient: Acute Care, Sub-Acute (SNF or similar), Inpatient Team-based Rehab, or Home Care (1) Outpatient: Orthopedic or Neuro-Rehab (2) O Specialized: pediatric, women's health, oncology, or other specialty (usually only appropriate for Affiliation 3) (3) Q8 Which Affiliation?
+O January, 2021 (Class of 2021, Rotation 3) (1) O July, 2021 (Class of 2022, Rotation 1) (2) O Sept, 2021 (Class of 2022, Rotation 2) (3) For either July or Sept, 2021- No preference (Class of 2022, Rotation 1 or 2) (4) Q9 Reason for Request (Examples: Family in area, specialized patient type, great reputation, etc. Simply wanting to "visit" area is not valid reason.)
+Q10 What previous contact (in person or otherwise) have you had with this site?
 (Examples: Have you been there before in some capacity?
 Have you not been there but know someone there?
 Have you been an aide or done some of your pre-PT observations there?)

-Special Request Attestation

-Check all that apply.

-- I understand that requesting the site does not guarantee me a placement there. - I understand that if the site accepts me, I MUST attend this affiliation.
+Q12 By signing, you understand: 1.) that requesting the site does not guarantee me a placement there, 2.) that if the site accepts me, I MUST attend this affiliation.
+End of Block: Default Question Block

-Alternative Placement (Yellow) Form

-This form is to request a clinical site that has not offered us a placement for the affiliation slot you are interested in.
-Yellow sheets can only be submitted after the March Mailing has been returned (sites that offered placements are known).
+Release and Authorization for Use or Disclosure of Protected Health Information

-Required Student Name Pick Number
+Student Name